 2. Offer customers multiple ways to save

 Some sellers don’t run Prime Day deals at all and see a bump in sales simply due to the increased traffic.
 But it’s a good idea to offer customers ways to save.
 Here are three ways to do it.

 - Use Amazon Coupons.
-A coupon is the best way to let customers know you’re offering discounted Prime Day prices, because it shows up as a bright orange tag next to the list price on the product detail page — customers can’t miss it, and they don’t have to go hunting for deals on a separate page.
+A coupon is the best way to let customers know you’re offering discounted Prime Day prices because it shows up as a bright green tag next to the list price on the product detail page — customers can’t miss it, and they don’t have to go hunting for deals on a separate page.
 June 10 is the deadline to submit Prime Day coupons for the U.S. marketplace.

 Note that customers can use Coupons simultaneously with other promotions like Lightning Deals to save even more money on Prime Day.

 3. Optimize your listings

 Sellers should also focus on listing optimization in advance of Prime Day.
 While discounted prices are important to today’s shoppers, your product listing needs to be as attractive as possible to clinch those conversions.

 - Audit your listings: Check your title, bullet points, images, and descriptions to make sure they’re up to date.